HL7/phd/pages/PhgDeviceProfile.md

 Similar to the PHD case, when CodeableConcept data types are used it is recommended to put the MDC reference identifier as part of the display element when the system element indicates the MDC coding system "urn.iso.std.iso:11073:10101".

-The structure definition for the PHG Device Profile is shown below:
+The structure definition for the Phg Device Profile is shown below:
+{{tree:phd/PhgDeviceComponent}}

-A JSON example is given in [PHG Device JSON Example](https://simplifier.net/guide/PCHAPersonalHealthDeviceDataImplementationGuide/PhgDeviceJSONExample)
+A JSON example is given in [Phg Device JSON Example](https://simplifier.net/guide/PCHAPersonalHealthDeviceDataImplementationGuide/PhgDeviceJSONExample)

 ### **Meta Data Profile**
 The uploader shall populate the Device.meta.profile with http://pchalliance.org/phdfhir/StructureDefinition/PhgDevice indicating this resource is generated following this PHD Implementation Guide.